MikroElektronika/mikrosdk_click_v2/clicks/nanogps/DETAILS.md

 }

 ```

+## Note

+> Depending on the environmental conditions and the satellites availability
+> it may take some time for the module to receive the position fix.

 The full application code, and ready to use projects can be  installed directly form compilers IDE(recommneded) or found on LibStock page or mikroE GitHub accaunt.